cosmos72/schemesh/doc/posix/dir.md

 Improvements compared to Chez Scheme `(delete-file)`:
 * also deletes empty directories.
 * also accepts bytevectors, bytespans or charspans, not only strings.
-* strings and charspans are converted from/to posix paths with UTF-8b instead of UTF-8 - the former can also represent invalid UTF-8 sequences.
+* strings and charspans are converted to posix paths with UTF-8b instead of UTF-8 - the former can also represent invalid UTF-8 sequences.
 * returns `(void)` on success and error code on failure, instead of a boolean.

 ##### (file-rename)